wholeGenomeSequencingAnalysisPipeline/BacPipe/README.md

 A folder will be created per sample within the output directory.
 Within this folder a sub-folders for each of the tools output will be created stating the detailed results for each tools.

 Additionally, a log-file will be created stating the step-wise update of the tools performed (pipeline.log) and a detailed log-file with their output (log.txt) for any possible errors.

+#Contact:

+For questions, bugs and suggestions, please refer to XX@X.X Developed by XXX 2017